 - Every customer who buys from your store will be able to donate automatically.

-Most shopping decisions that are made during the back-to-school season depend on how good deals are.
-The most expensive items on the list are usually clothes, shoes, and accessories.
-While parents and young adults are on the lookout for deals that give them the most for their budget, offering something unique will motivate them to buy products at a premium price.
+Most shopping decisions made during the back-to-school season depend on how good deals are.
+Since 60% of those who plan to shop expect to spend the most money on clothing and shoes, this is where parents and young adults are on the lookout for deals that give them the most for their budget.

 1. Improve Your Loyalty Program Using a POS

 Retail businesses are putting a focus on improving their loyalty program continuously to match customer expectations.
-This will allow businesses to provide better benefits that will translate to more members and an increase in sales.
+This will allow companies to provide better benefits that will translate to more members and increase sales.
 To do this, retail business owners should look for a more customized loyalty program that customers want.

 Your available products must be ones that will interest potential customers.
 This means you need to find out which items are in demand and will most likely be bought.
 You can’t expect that the back-to-school products you had on display last year will be as popular again this year automatically.